albassort/AlbaBuild.nvim/README.md

 - This is not persistent between startups, and is saved in memory.

 ## :ABShowOngoing
 There is an obvious issue with executing commands with &, and not logging the PID.
 For a lot of shell commands, you need to kill them, eventually.
-Hence ABShowOngoing.
+Hence ABShowOngoing

 - After a task is started with ABExecute it is added to `_G.OngoingPid`, and, as new lines come from stdout and stderr, it is added to the given PID's `std` value